openedx/edx-documentation/en_us/shared/preface.rst

   needed in course updates or discussions.

-* `Installing, Configuring, and Running the edX Platform`_ provides information about installing and using Devstack and Fullstack.
+* `Installing, Configuring, and Running the edX Platform`_ provides information about installing and using devstack and fullstack.

 * The `edX Platform Developer's Guide`_ includes guidelines for contributing to Open edX, options for extending the Open edX platform, using